 In fact, design for manufacturing (DFM) is such an essential part of product development that 3D CAD systems today include many features to support the practice (think materials libraries, toolpath animations, and mold analysis).

 DFM tools help if you plan to send your parts out for machining or injection molding.
 But what about additive manufacturing?

 Additive manufacturing (AM) has become widely popular in the past few years.
-In fact, recent reports reveal that AM products and services worldwide grew 25.9% to $5.165 billion in 2015.
+In fact, recent reports predict that AM products and services will grow to $7.3 billion in 2018.
 Everyone from aerospace to consumer goods to medical device manufacturers now uses this revolutionary approach to producing some of their parts.

-And like traditional manufacturing methods, the more you can prepare those parts for 3D printing while it’s still in the CAD system, the better.
+And like traditional manufacturing methods, the more you can prepare those parts for 3D printing while they’re still in the CAD system, the more money you’ll save.
 Yet sadly, traditional DFM tools don’t help with the unique challenges of additive manufacturing.
 And more bad news is that not all design software has kept up with the changes and needs of the market.